google-calendar-streamable-mcp-server

 google-tag-manager-mcp-server

-This server acts as a middleware proxy for Model Context Protocol (MCP) clients to interact with the Google Tag Manager API, enabling AI agents to manage GTM accounts, containers, workspaces, and various resources like tags, triggers, and variables securely via Google OAuth.
+This server acts as a middleware to connect MCP (Model Context Protocol) clients with the Google Tag Manager API, enabling programmatic management of GTM accounts, containers, and resources.

 gCalendar-mcp